 I’m listing these in the order I might teach them over the course of a multi-day workshop.
 The later ones aren’t necessarily more advanced, but they may have concepts that layer onto earlier ones.

 Viola Spolin’s Improvisation for the Theater is the definitive source for exercises related to “the Where.”
 I recommend it to instructors, directors, and team captains.
-Below, I’ve marked the improv exercises that also appear in Spolin’s book with an asterisk (*) and used her names.
+In the list of improv exercises below, I’ve marked those that also appear in Spolin’s book with an asterisk (*) and used her names.
+For more information, look at these (unaffiliated) websites:

 Do YOU have any favourite improv exercises that work well for training these skills?
 Please send them to me!
 I’d love to make use of them and include them in this list.